funvill/funvill.github.io/_posts/2008-10-30-what-time-is-it.md

 ---
-title: What time is it
+title: "What time is it"
 date: 2008-10-30 12:04:00
+categories:
+- Development
+- Projects
-categories: Development Projects Development
+- Development
+slug: what-time-is-it

 ---

 Have you ever ask yourself what is the current time is it in <a href="http://www.abluestar.com/utilities/timezones/zoneinfo/Asia/Hong_Kong">HongKong</a>, <a href="http://www.abluestar.com/utilities/timezones/zoneinfo/America/Vancouver">Vancouver</a>?
 I work with people all over this planet, I'm constantly asking myself what time is its where they are?, can I phone them? ect...